mikey2020/post-it/README.md

 ### API Documentation
-* /api/user/signup (For registering a new user) The API takes the following parameters sent via a post request. name username email password
+* /api/user/signup - This route takes the following parameters (username: 'yourname'  , email: 'youremail' password: 'yourpassword') sent using a post request, so user can be registered or signup.

-* /api/user/signin (For user authentication) The API takes the following parameters sent via a post request. username password
+* /api/user/signin - This route takes the following parameters (username: 'yourusername' password: 'yourpassword') sent using  a post request ,so user can be authenticated or signin.

-* /api/group (For creating a group) The API takes the following parameters sent via a post request. gpname
+* /api/group - This route takes the following parameters (name: 'groupname', creator: 'yourname') sent using a post request

-* /api/group/:groupid/user (For adding users to a group) The API takes the following parameters sent via a post request. groupid user(id of the User)
+* /api/group/:groupid/user - This route takes the following parameters (username: 'user's username')sent using a post request. it takes the username of the user you want add to a particular group.

-* /api/group/:groupid/message (For posting messages to group) The API takes the following parameters sent via a post request. groupid message priority
+* /api/group/:groupid/message - This route takes the following parameters (post: 'your post/message') sent using a post request. it allows you post a message to a paqrticular group
+.
-* /api/group/:groupid/messages (For retrieving messages for a particular group) The API takes the following parameters sent via a get request. groupid
+* /api/group/:groupid/messages - This route takes the following parameter (groupid) sent using a get request. it allows you get all posts or messages from aparticular group.